staylor505/brandon-zoo/readme.md

-# Manhatten Zoo Git Practice Project
+# Brandon Zoo Git Practice Project
 ![Group of Zoo Animals](/assets/zoo-animals.jpg)
 ## Use Git to track meal guidelines for animals